 About Richard Anderson

 Richard H. Anderson was a career military officer from South Carolina and the grandson of a hero of the Revolution.
-After graduating from the West Point Class of 1842 he was assigned to the 1st Dragoons.
-He served on the western frontier until the Mexican War, when he fought at Verecruz, Contreras, Molino del Rey and the capture of Mexico City.
-He transfered to the 2nd Dragoons after the war, and was stationed on the frontier or at Carlisle Barracks.
+He graduated from the West Point Class of 1842 and served on the western frontier until the Mexican War, where he fought at Verecruz, Contreras, Molino del Rey and in the capture of Mexico City.

 Location of the monument